Scifabric/pybossa/doc/customizing.rst

 browsing the server.
 For example, an scheduled shutdown for installing new hardware.

-PyBossa provides a general solution for these announcements via the `settings_local.py.tmpl <https://github.com/PyBossa/pybossa/blob/master/settings_local.py.tmpl>`_ configuration file.
+PYBOSSA provides a general solution for these announcements via the `settings_local.py.tmpl <https://github.com/Scifabric/pybossa/blob/master/settings_local.py.tmpl>`_ configuration file.
 The announcement feature allows you to send messages to the following type of users: